spinnaker/spinnaker.io/content/en/docs/reference/artifacts/in-appengine/_index.md

 ---
-title: "Artifacts In App Engine"
+title: "Artifacts in App Engine"
 linkTitle: "In App Engine"
-weight:
 description:
 ---

 Artifacts can be used for several things in the Google App Engine provider: